remimarsal/symfony-react-edition/README.md

 - composer_modules
 - node_modules

 A Gruntfile has also been setup which made Assetic superfluous.
-Grunt will first copy assets in the web directory then watch for changes in twig, sass, jsx files, rebuild if necessary, and automatically reload the page which I find pretty awesome.
+Grunt will first copy assets in the web directory then watch for changes in Twig, Sass, JSX files, rebuild if necessary, and automatically reload the page which I find pretty awesome.
 The Gruntfile would have to be customized to fit the specific needs of your application.

 ### Requirements